Drifting Clouds (film): Plot

-Ilona Koponen (Kati Outinen), a head waitress at Dubrovnik restaurant, is married to Lauri (Kari Väänänen), a tram driver.
+Ilona Koponen, a head waitress at Dubrovnik restaurant, is married to Lauri, a tram driver.
 They live in a small, modestly furnished apartment in Helsinki.
 As they come home from work late one night, Lauri surprises Ilona with a television which he purchased on hire purchase.
 They talk about whether they can meet their financial obligations, but agree that the TV payments are manageable.

 Next day, as Lauri gets to work, he learns that the company will be laying off workers due to the non-profitability of certain tram routes and he is randomly chosen as one of those.
 The day after Lauri has finished his last shift, Ilona is informed by the owner of Dubrovnik that the restaurant is being sold to a chain and that all employees will be let go since the new company will be bringing in its own staff.

 Both start looking for work but with discouraging results.
 Lauri is offered a job as a bus driver but is unable to pass the medical exam and subsequently loses his professional driver's licence.
 Ilona gets a job at a rundown bar/restaurant which does not even have a name and is owned by a tax-evading crook.
 After six weeks, the restaurant gets shut down by the government and Ilona is not paid by the dishonest owner.

-During their search for employment, Lauri and Ilona have bouts of heavy-drinking, all the while running into former colleagues who have similar difficulties.
-At one point, the two even sell their car and take the proceedings to a casino in hopes of doubling the money but end up losing it all.
-Most of their furniture, as well as the new TV that Lauri bought, is repossessed.
+During their search for employment, Lauri and Ilona have bouts of heavy drinking, all the while running into former colleagues who have similar difficulties.
+They think of opening a new restaurant but can't raise the money.
+At one point, they even sell their car and take the proceeds to a casino in hopes of increasing the money but end up losing it all.
+Most of their furniture and the new TV that Lauri bought is repossessed.

-One day, Ilona accidentally runs into Mrs Sjöholm (Elina Salo), her former boss.
-Sjöholm suggests that Ilona open up a restaurant.
-Since Ilona does not have the means for such a venture, Sjöholm agrees to provide the capital as a loan.
-Ilona, humbled by her recent experiences, is initially reluctant to accept for fear of the restaurant failing and her not being able to repay Mrs Sjöholm, but eventually agrees.
+One day, Ilona accidentally runs into Mrs Sjöholm, her former boss.
+Sjöholm agrees to lend her the capital to open a restaurant.
+Ilona, humbled by her recent experiences, is initially reluctant to accept for fear of failing and not being able to repay Mrs Sjöholm, but eventually agrees.

-Ilona names the restaurant Work and hires some of the staff from Dubrovnik, including the troubled chef, Lajunen (Markku Peltola), plus Lauri.
+Ilona names the restaurant Work and hires some of the staff from Dubrovnik, including the troubled chef, Lajunen, plus Lauri.
 Filled with anxiety during a slow lunch hour on opening day, Ilona's worries disappear as she watches the restaurant fill to capacity later the same afternoon.
-After receiving a call from a Helsinki union asking for a reservation for thirty people, Lauri and Ilona stand on the front steps of the restaurant unable to express their feelings of joy, looking at the skies as more people enter.
+After receiving a call from a Helsinki union asking for a reservation for thirty people that evening, Lauri and Ilona stand on the front steps of the restaurant unable to express their feelings of joy, looking at the skies as more people enter.